vdods/barf/README.md

 ### Bugs

+-   `make diff_all_dev_thingies` is not functioning because of the presence of `#line` directives in the committed-to-repo scanner and parser sources, and their absence in the `dev` targets.
+This could be resolved by making the `dev` targets also use `#line` directives (as this affects the use of newlines in the generated sources), but applying a transformation to strip out these directives before `diff`ing.
 -   disallow empty reflex states
 -   reflex: an unterminated regex causes a hang (while reflex is parsing the *.reflex source file):